 Documentation of the XML schema is available.

-The Vulkan-CTS repository contains the source code for the Vulkan Conformance Tests.
+The VK-GL-CTS repository contains the source code for the Vulkan Conformance Tests.
 Note that while the CTS source code is freely available, you must be a Khronos Adopter and pay the Adopter Fee in order to use the Vulkan trademark for your implementation.

 The Vulkan-Samples repository contains sample code showing use of Vulkan, contributed by various Khronos members and other authors.